 - Register yourself as a master's student at Simula

-Simula guidelines for students
+Simula guidelines for master's students

 - Study regulations at the collaborating university apply, and a written agreement between the student and the Simula supervisor must be submitted to the collaborating university.